 Go to Castello di San Michele

-Visiting Castello di San Michele is one of the nicest things to do in Cagliari.
-It’s located on top of a hill from where there are beautiful views of the city.
+The Castello di San Michele is located on top of a hill from where there are beautiful views of the city.
 It dates back to the 10th century and in the 14th century it became the residence of the Carroz family.
 Nowadays, it hosts art exhibits.
 There is a nice park around it.

 Walk around the historical center

-Cagliari historical center is roughly divided into four main areas, and walking around them is one of the nicest things to do in Cagliari.
+Cagliari historical center is roughly divided into four main areas.
 One of them is Castello, which I have already mentioned.
 Stampace used to be Cagliari’s medieval working class district; Villanova has recently become one of the trendiest areas in Cagliari; and La Marina is the heart of Cagliari nightlife.
 Each of these quarters hides some of the nicest gems in town.
-In Stampace, you’lll find Santa Restituta crypt, which has been used since pre-Christian times and became the home of the martyr Restituta in the 5th century.
+In Stampace, you’ll find Santa Restituta crypt, which has been used since pre-Christian times and became the home of the martyr Restituta in the 5th century.

 These are the best tours of Cagliari that also go to the 4 historical districts: